 This makes business more challenging for store owners who need the right information to make good decisions faster.
 Here is where e-commerce analytics come in handy.

-With over a decade of expertise in analyzing and optimizing e-commerce websites for businesses across the UAE, Middle East and India, our e-commerce analytics specialists can make a difference to your bottom line.
+With over a decade of expertise in analyzing optimizing and developing e-commerce websites for businesses across the UAE, Middle East and India, our e-commerce analytics specialists can make a difference to your bottom line.

-Our team is proficient in all the major e-commerce platforms like Google Analytics, Omniture, and Adobe Analyst and can help you make intelligent marketing decisions for your online business.
+Our team is proficient in all the major website analytics platforms like Google Analytics, Omniture, and Adobe Analyst and can help you make intelligent marketing decisions for your online business.

 Whether you need to improve your platform’s overall functioning or your site user experience, the analytics experts at GMI can integrate and customize the right analytics system to any metric you wish - including site traffic, top landing pages, social media performance, SEO performance, paid search ROI, and much more.